chenlab-sj/single_cell_lca/README.md

 	data(myscExampleData)

-#It includes both the gene expression matrix and the true labels of the cells:
+#It includes both the transcritp counts matrix and the true labels of the cells:

 	names(myscExampleData)
 #---output in R---